-Status of tidal water quality for each Chesapeake Bay program segment was determined using two methods: 1) the relative status as described in Dauer et al. (2005a; 2005b;2005c) and 2) by comparing three year median values during the SAV growing season to SAV habitat criteria (see Table 2) using a Mann-Whitney U-test.
+Status of tidal water quality for each Chesapeake Bay program segment was determined using two methods: 1) the relative status as described in Dauer et al. (2005a,2005b, 2005c), and 2) by comparing three year median values during the SAV growing season to SAV habitat criteria (see Table 2) using a Mann-Whitney U-test.
 The terms good, fair, and poor used in conjunction with relative status are statistical classifications for comparison between areas of similar salinity within Chesapeake Bay.
 Though useful in comparing current conditions among different areas of Chesapeake Bay, these terms are not absolute evaluations but only appraisals relative to other areas of what is generally believed to be a degraded system.

 Status for phytoplankton involved the calculation of relative status for various phytoplankton community indicators using the same technique as described for water quality.
-Status of benthic communities at each station was characterized using the three-year mean value (2003 through 2005) of the B-IBI (Weisberg et al., 1997).
+Status of benthic communities at each station was characterized using the three-year mean value (2004 through 2006) of the B-IBI (Weisberg et al., 1997).
 Status of the benthic community was classified as follows: values less than or equal to 2 were classified as severely degraded, values greater than 2.0 to 2.6 were classified as degraded, values greater than 2.6 but less than 3.0 were classified as marginal, and values of 3.0 or more were classified as meeting goals.
-Status of benthic communities was also quantified by using the probability-based sampling to estimate the bottom area of each stratum populated by benthos classified as impaired using the B-IBI originally produced by and adopted from Llansó et al. (2006).
+Status of benthic communities was also quantified by using the probability-based sampling to estimate the bottom area of each stratum populated by benthos classified as impaired using the B-IBI (Llansó et al., 2007).

-Trend analyses of non-tidal water quality parameters were using a seven parameter regression model that took into account the effects of flow, time, seasonal effects and other predictors (USGS, 2006). conducted on flow-adjusted concentrations using a non-parametric Kendall-Theil analysis.
+Trend analyses of non-tidal water quality parameters used a seven parameter regression model that took into account the effects of flow, time, seasonal effects and other predictors (Langland et al., In Review) conducted on flow-adjusted concentrations using a non-parametric Kendall-Theil analysis.
+Trend analyses of freshwater flow at the fall-line were conducted using a seasonal Kendall test for monotonic trends (Gilbert, 1987).
 Trend analyses of tidal water quality parameters were conducted using a "blocked" seasonal Kendall approach (Gilbert, 1987) for nutrients in order to account for method changes early in the program and using a seasonal Kendall test for monotonic trends and the Van Belle and Hughes tests for homogeneity of trends between stations, seasons, and station-season combinations for all other parameters (Gilbert, 1987).
 Trend analyses for phytoplankton communities and benthic communities were conducted using the same approach as that used for non-nutrient water quality parameters.